-- 1) A swimmer's age as of May 15 of each season shall determine the age group in which he/she competes that season.
-For clarification, please refer to the following three examples: - a) If a swimmer's 11th birthday is on May 14, then that swimmer competes in the 11-12 age group. - b) If a swimmer's 11th birthday is on May 15, then that swimmer competes in the 11-12 age group. - c) If a swimmer's 11th birthday is on May 16, then that swimmer competes in the 9-10 age group. - 2) On or after May 16 of the swimming season, a swimmer may practice only with their summer club swim team and compete only in their summer club swim team's meets in order to be eligible for the State Summer Club Swim Meet.
-To clarify, a swimmer may NOT practice or compete with another summer club team, year-round team, etc. on or after May 16th.
-To further clarify, a swimmer may not, for example, swim unattached in a USA swim meet on or after May 16.
-A swimmer may swim in a charity type event with permission of the state board. - 3) A swimmer and team who are found violating this rule will forfeit all points, places, metals and ribbons which accrued to that swimmer.
+- 1) A swimmer's age and gender as of May 15 of each season shall determine the age group and gender in which he/she competes that season.
+For clarification, please refer to the following three examples: - a) If a swimmer's 11th birthday is on May 14, then that swimmer competes in the 11-12 age group. - b) If a swimmer's 11th birthday is on May 15, then that swimmer competes in the 11-12 age group. - c) If a swimmer's 11th birthday is on May 16, then that swimmer competes in the 9-10 age group. - 2) On or after May 16, a swimmer may practice only with their summer club swim team and compete only in their summer club swim team's meets in order to be eligible.
+To clarify, a swimmer may NOT practice or compete for another summer club team, a year-round team, etc. on or after May 16.
+Notwithstanding the above, a swimmer may practice or compete on or after May 16 interscholastically or intercollegiately without losing eligibility.
+A swimmer may swim in a charity type event with the permission of the state board.
+A swimmer may not switch teams within CSSCSA on or after May 16. - 3) A particular swimmer's summer season ends when that swimmer competes in their final race of the season.
+At that point, the swimmer can join or rejoin other teams outside of CSSCSA. - 4) A swimmer and team who are found violating this rule will forfeit all points, places, medals and ribbons which accrued to that swimmer.
 Other swimmers will move up accordingly.
-The state board may require the team to pay a fine of up to one hundred dollars (\$100.00) before the balance of the team's points, ribbons, medals, and trophies are awarded. - 4) In addition, a swimmer must compete in at least 2 meets against other teams prior to the state meet as a member of their summer club team in order to compete at the state meet.
-Thus, although intrasquad meets can count as qualifying meets, they do not count toward the 2 meet requirement. - 5) The state board assumes that swimmers and coaches will act ethically in fulfilling the requirements of this section.
+The state board may require the team to pay a fine of up to one hundred dollars (\$100.00) before the balance of the team's points, ribbons, medals, and trophies are awarded. - In addition, a swimmer must compete in at least 2 meets against other teams prior to the state meet as a member of their summer club team in order to compete at the state meet.
+Thus, although intrasquad meets can count as qualifying meets, they do not count toward the 2 meet requirement. - The state board assumes that swimmers and coaches will act ethically in fulfilling the requirements of this section.
 For example, consider swimmers who have "private lessons" or "swim clinics" during the summer season with coaches of other teams.
-These activities may not take place while the coach is conducting practice with any other team. - 6) Notwithstanding the above, a swimmer may practice or compete on or after May 16 interscholastically or intercollegiately without losing their eligibility for the Summer Club Swim Meet. - 7) A swimmer is required to swim in his or her age group, as defined by Section H 1, for the State Summer Club Swim Meet.
+This practice is legal, unless the private lessons or swim clinic takes place while the coach is conducting practice with any other team. - 7) A swimmer is required to swim in his or her age group, as defined by Section H 1, for the State Summer Club Swim Meet.